Automic Vault icon Automic Vault

 Human approval for agent commands

-Approval gates for the commands AI agents actually run
+Approval gates for the commands AI agents run

 Agent-side prompts are useful, but they live inside the agent.
-Automic Vault adds approval beneath the agent, at the tool and secret layer where the action happens.
+Automic Vault adds approval beneath the agent, at the tool and secret layer.

 AI agent approval gates are strongest when they run at the tool layer.
 Automic Vault shows the sensitive command before execution so approval is tied to the executable, command path, and requested capability.